-Ah-shi-sle-pah is a wash in the northwest part of New Mexico.
-The nearest major town is Farmington, NM, over fifty miles away.
-There are three areas of photographic interest in the wash: the Wilderness area (WA) on the south side of the wash, the King of Wings (KOW) area on the north side, and Valley of Dreams (VOD) also on the south side but outside the WA.
-On my last trip, I tried to reach VOD by memory which proved faulty.
+There are three areas of photographic interest in the wash: the Wilderness area (WA) on the south side of the wash, the King of Wings (KOW) area on the north side, and the Valley of Dreams (VOD) also on the south side but outside the WA.
+On my last trip, I tried to reach VOD by memory, which proved faulty.
 I ended up about a mile east of VOD.
-Here I found a fourth group of mudstone hoodoos which I'll call Valley of Dreams East.
-This area has many hoodoos and capped mudstone formations all in a small area.
-You can drive all the way to VOD East on sandy roads and start your explorations right from your car!
-This is very convenient for sunrise and sunset shots.
+I found a fourth group of mudstone hoodoos called Valley of Dreams East.
+This area has many hoodoos and capped mudstone formations, all in a small area.
+You used to be able to drive right to the eastern hoodoos, but the Navajo have closed the roads to the area.
+It can still be visited by starting elsewhere in the wash and hiking to it.

-All three areas of Ah-shi-sle-pah are within hiking distance of each other.
-Going to all three would make for a very long day, and you would miss the golden hour at some of them.
-I suggest you spend a day at each to explore the area and get the good light of sunrise and sunset.
-In addition to these three areas, the remainder of Ah-shi-sle-pah is worth exploring, and I am sure there are many other formations yet to be "discovered".
+All four areas of Ah-shi-sle-pah are within hiking distance of each other.
+Going to all four would make for a very long day, and you would miss the golden hour at some of them.
+You should spend a day at each to explore and get the good light of sunrise and sunset.
+In addition to these four areas, the remainder of Ah-shi-sle-pah is worth exploring, and I am sure there are many other formations yet to be "discovered".

 Farmington has many hotels and good restaurants.
 Farmington is within an hour of Shiprock and Aztec National Monument.
 These are both worth shooting.
-You must leave Farmington about two hours before sunrise to arrive at the WA / KOW/ VOD in time for sunrise.
-For both the KOW and the wilderness area you must hike about one mile one-way to get to the formations.
-You may want to scout these locations the day before if you plan to shoot sunrise.
-The formations of VOD East are very close to parking, so there is no need to scout the location earlier.
+You should leave Farmington about two hours before sunrise to arrive at the WA / KOW/ VOD in time for sunrise.
+You must hike about one mile to get to the KOW and wilderness area formations.
+If you plan to shoot sunrise, you may want to scout these locations the day before.

 Backcountry camping is permitted on BLM land in the area.
 Car camping is allowed on BLM land outside the wilderness area.
 Land ownership is shown in the following map:

 The numbered areas above are called sections and are one square mile (640 acres).
 The blocks of 36 sections are called townships.
 A township is 6 miles square (36 square miles).
 Sections are used on maps showing land ownership.
 Western land rights were frequently granted by the section, quarter section, sixteenth of a section, etc. Some western USGS 24K topo maps show sections, townships, latitude, and longitude.
-This allows you to relate land ownership to latitude and longitude.
+Maps with sections allow you to relate land ownership to latitude and longitude.
+The BLM and the Navajo Nation own most of the land in Ah-Shi-Sle-Pah Wash.
 Most of Ah-shi-sle-pah is on the Pueblo Bonita NW 24K map.
-This map show section boundaries.
-Combining the land ownership map above with the Pueblo Bonita NW 24K topo map land implies land is owned as follows:
+This map shows section boundaries.
+Combining the land ownership map above with the Pueblo Bonita NW 24K topo map implies land is owned as follows:

 At 6,000 feet plus winters are cold at Ah-shi-sle-pah, and summers very warm.
 The Four Corners area can be very windy, and dust storms are common in the Spring.
 June is dry, and winds have largely subsided.
 It is a good month to visit if you are okay with clear skies or want to shoot the Milky Way.
-If it rains much during the summer roads will be impassable and you will not be able to hike on the clay-based soils.
-The best season is autumn, temperatures and winds are moderate, and the monsoon season has largely passed.
+If it rains too much during the summer, roads will be impassable, and you cannot hike on the clay-based soils.
+The best season is autumn; temperatures and winds are moderate, and the monsoon season has largely passed.

 Average High and Low Temperature in Farmington, NM - © Weatherspark.com